christo/revenge/README.md

 image, etc.) is detected using heuristics and falls back to a hex dump if it can't detect the filetype.

+Work is in progress to train a classifier (you can call it AI) to recognise binaries based on statistics collected by various implementations of `FeatureExtractor`.
+The model can be trained in `server` with `bun train`.
+Note that a corpus of binary files must exist in the `server/data/training/c64` and `server/data/training/vic20` trees.
+Based on my current testing, the results are still very poor but I am confident this method will work once the implementation is good enough.
+Recognising compressed files and other container formats like disk images is not yet tested.

 ![revenge screenshot](docs/revenge-screenshot-20250407.png)

 ## Architecture